-(7) Virtual Currency Dealt with by Virtual Currency Exchange Service Providers
+(7) Crypto-assets Dealt with by Crypto-assets Exchange Service Providers

-In Japan, virtual currencies1 such as Bitcoin have proprietary value (limited to that which is recorded on electronic equipment by an electronic method and which excludes currency and assets in currency) that can be used to pay unspecified persons, when purchasing goods, etc., for the reimbursement of the price and that can be purchased from and sold to unspecified persons as counterparties.
+In Japan, crypto-assets1 such as Bitcoin have proprietary value (limited to that which is recorded on electronic equipment by an electronic method and which excludes currency and assets in currency) that can be used to pay unspecified persons, when purchasing goods, etc., for the reimbursement of the price and that can be purchased from and sold to unspecified persons as counterparties.
 Also, they are currencies that can be transferred using electronic information processing systems.

-Those who intend to operate virtual currency exchange service business must be registered by the prime minister based on the Payment Services Act.
-As of the end of November 2019, there are 21 registered business operators.
+Those who intend to operate crypto-assets exchange service business must be registered by the prime minister based on the Payment Services Act.
+As of the end of September 2020, there are 26 registered business operators.

-The transaction amounts in these virtual currencies is increasing globally including Japan, and, as a result, the number of cleared cases involving virtual currency is rising.
-In Japan, 169 cases of unauthorized transmission by unauthorized access, etc. to virtual currency exchange service providers occurred in 2018, with damages of about 67.7382 billion yen.
-January and September of 2018 saw cases where huge amounts of virtual currency seemed to be illicitly transmitted from domestic virtual currency exchange service providers.
+The transaction amounts in these crypto-assets are increasing globally including Japan, and, as a result, the number of cleared cases involving crypto-assets is rising.
+In Japan, 22 cases of unauthorized transmission by unauthorized access, etc. to crypto-assets exchange service providers occurred in 2019, with damages of about 3.1286 billion yen.
+July of 2019 saw cases where huge amounts of crypto-assets seemed to be illicitly transmitted from domestic crypto-assets exchange service providers.

-In the background behind some of these cases, there are circumstances in which appropriate internal control systems for various risks, including money laundering, could not keep up with the rapid expansion in business scale of operators handling virtual currency.
+In the background behind some of these cases, there are circumstances in which appropriate internal control systems for various risks, including money laundering, could not keep up with the rapid expansion in business scale of operators handling crypto-assets.

-In most virtual currencies have characteristics in which their transfer history is published on the blockchain, so their transactions can be traced.
-However, there are various designs and specifications for virtual currencies.
+In most crypto-assets have characteristics in which their transfer history is published on the blockchain, so their transactions can be traced.
+However, there are various designs and specifications for crypto-assets.
 Among them, one is known to exist for which a record of transfer will not be made public, making it difficult to trace transactions, and thus is likely to be used for money laundering.
-Another is known to be poor at maintaining and updating its transfer records.2 If wallets used for transactions are acquired or controlled by individuals or virtual currency exchange service providers who do not take appropriate measures to identify the principal, etc., it becomes difficult to identify the owner of the virtual currency transferred in a transaction.
+Another is known to be poor at maintaining and updating its transfer records.2 If wallets used for transactions are acquired or controlled by individuals or crypto-assets exchange service providers who exist in countries or areas where they are not obliged to take measures to identify the principal, etc., it becomes difficult to identify the owner of the crypto-assets transferred in a transaction.

-And since almost all transactions handled by virtual currency exchange service providers are not conducted in person but over the Internet, they have high anonymity, relatively speaking.
-If virtual currencies that have been rendered even more anonymous are exchanged in transactions, subsequent tracking of those transactions is much more difficult.
+And since almost all transactions handled by crypto-assets exchange service providers are not conducted in person but over the Internet, they have high anonymity, relatively speaking.
+If crypto-assets that have been rendered even more anonymous as explained above are exchanged in transactions, subsequent tracking of those transactions is much more difficult.

-With respect to the exchange of virtual currency and legal currency, there are virtual currency ATMs, where virtual currency and legal currency can be exchanged, in some foreign countries.
-This makes it possible to get virtual currency cashed or to purchase virtual currency with cash and improve the convenience for users.
-It is expected that virtual currency exchange service providers may study the possibility of establishing virtual currency ATMs or increasing the number of units in anticipation of the increase in demand.
-However, since cases are occurring overseas in which drug traffickers exchange proceeds derived from drug trafficking into virtual currency via virtual currency ATMs, it is necessary to watch how such ATMs are actually being used.
+With respect to the exchange of crypto-assets and legal currency, there are crypto-assets ATMs, where crypto-assets and legal currency can be exchanged, in some foreign countries.
+This makes it possible to get crypto-assets cashed or to purchase crypto-assets with cash and improve the convenience for users.
+It is expected that crypto-assets exchange service providers may study the possibility of establishing crypto-assets ATMs or increasing the number of units in anticipation of the increase in demand.
+However, since cases are occurring overseas in which drug traffickers exchange proceeds derived from drug trafficking into crypto-assets via crypto-assets ATMs, it is necessary to watch how such ATMs are actually being used by pretending to be small amount transaction or not regular transaction.